Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Cooperative coevolution of real and virutal robots

-Based on the above ideas, we propose the diversity maintainance mechanisms which are performed as follows: \begin{itemize} \item Update the population in each generation based on the scheme that the fitness of the newly generated individual is not worse than its parent robot, which will guide the robot to explore more positions with no harm to the fitness. \item Redistribute the virtual robots once the number of unique virtual robots' positions in a subpopulation decreases below a threshold $T_v$, i.e., the subpopulation converges.
+Based on the above ideas, we propose the diversity maintenance mechanisms which are performed as follows: \begin{itemize} \item Update the population in each generation based on the scheme that the fitness of the newly generated individual is not worse than its parental robot, which will guide the robot to explore more positions without harm to the fitness. \item Redistribute the virtual robots once the number of unique virtual robots positions in a subpopulation decreases below a threshold $T_v$, i.e., the subpopulation converges.
 That is, the subpopulation has found better solutions and all robots are attracted to the global best.
 In this situation, virtual robots should be redistributed to the space for better exploration.
-This strategy corresponds to the lines 8-9 in Algorithm \ref{algorithm_CCPSO-R}. \item Redistribute virtual robots once the real predator robot becomes the global best in the subpopulation.
+This strategy corresponds to the line 8-9 in Algorithm \ref{algorithm_CCPSO-R}. \item Redistribute virtual robots once the real predator robot becomes the global best in the subpopulation.
 Because the role of virtual robots is to help the corresponding real predator robot to find better positions, once this real predator robot becomes the global best in its subpopulation, the object of virtual robots is reached and they should be redistributed to the space to find potential better positions for the real predator robot.
-This strategy corresponds to the lines 12-13 in Algorithm \ref{algorithm_CCPSO-R}. \item Add a random noise to the position of the real predator robot if it is not the global best in its subpopulation but abnormally keep stills for a long time, in which it must get stuck in a deadlock.
-This strategy corresponds to the lines 14-16 in Algorithm \ref{algorithm_CCPSO-R}. \item Add random noises to the positions of all the real predator robots if they converges under the situation that the prey robot has not been captured.
-This strategy corresponds to the lines 17-19 in Algorithm \ref{algorithm_CCPSO-R}. \end{itemize}
+This strategy corresponds to the line 12-13 in Algorithm \ref{algorithm_CCPSO-R}. \item Add a random noise to the position of the real predator robot if it is not the global best in its subpopulation but abnormally keeps stills for a long time, in which it must have gotten stuck in a deadlock.
+This strategy corresponds to the line 14-16 in Algorithm \ref{algorithm_CCPSO-R}. \item Add random noise to the positions of all the real predator robots if they converge when the prey robot has not been captured, the situation of which can be seen as that the swarm of predator robots gets trapped in a local optimum.
+This strategy corresponds to the line 17-19 in Algorithm \ref{algorithm_CCPSO-R}. \end{itemize}